dauwhe/epub31-bff/html.md

 ```

 >[**Issue 4**](https://github.com/dauwhe/epub31-bff/issues/4): How do we identify the semantic role of documents or structures we are linking to?
 Aria roles only apply to the things themselves.

+> Using DPUB-ARIA role values in the `rel` attribute might be interesting :)